ccattuto/riscv-python/README.md

 ```

 ## Design Goals
-- Simplicity over speed (but highly optimized for speed, it performs at the limit of what is possible in pure Python)
+- Simplicity over speed (though it is highly optimized for speed and performs near the limit of what is possible in pure Python)
 - Emphasis on correctness and compliance with RISC-V specifications
 - Minimal dependencies
 - Separation of concerns: core ISA, syscalls, binary loading, peripherals, and emulation control
-- Useful for teaching, debugging, testing compiler output
+- Useful for teaching, debugging, and testing compiler output

 ## Notes
-- The provided examples were tested on OSX Sequoia using [Homebrew's RISC-V GNU Compiler Toolchain](https://github.com/riscv-software-src/homebrew-riscv) and Python 3.12.
+- The provided examples were tested on macOS Sequoia using [Homebrew's RISC-V GNU Compiler Toolchain](https://github.com/riscv-software-src/homebrew-riscv) and Python 3.12.
 - The provided Makefile builds all Newlib examples using Newlib-nano (`--specs=nano.specs` linker option).
 - The linker scripts and emulator assume 1Mb of RAM (addresses `0x00000000` - `0x000FFFFF`).
-If you change RAM size, make sure you update the linker scripts and specify RAM size using the `--ram-size` option.
+If you change the RAM size, ensure you also update the linker scripts and specify the new size using the `--ram-size` option.
-- The emulator relies on ELF symbols for heap management and call tracing: do not strip ELF binaries.
+- The emulator relies on ELF symbols for heap management and call tracing: do not strip ELF binaries if you need dynamic memory allocation via Newlib or call tracing.
-- When a trap condition is triggered, if `mtvec` is set to zero, the emulator's trap handler is invoked and supports Newlib's system calls.
-If you install your own trap handler (non-zero `mtvec`), you are responsible for all trap behavior including system calls.
+- When a trap condition is triggered, if `mtvec` is zero, the emulator's internal trap handler is invoked, which supports Newlib's system calls.
+If you install a custom trap handler (by setting a non-zero `mtvec`), your handler becomes responsible for all trap behavior including managing system calls.
 - `EBREAK` traps with `a7 >= 0xFFFF0000` are used as a debug bridge, regardless of `mtvec`.
 See `riscv-py.h` for simple logging macros using this feature.
 These logging macros do not depend on Newlib.
 - The emulated architecture supports unaligned memory accesses and will not trap when they occur.
 - The 64-bit registers `mtime` and `mtimecmp` are either memory mapped (`--timer=mmio`) at the standard addresses (`0x0200BFF8` and `0x02004000`, respectively) or accessible via CSR instructions (`--timer=csr`) at addresses `0x7C0` (low 32 bits of `mtime`), `0x7C1` (high 32 bits of `mtime`), `0x7C2` (low 32 bits of `mtimecmp`), and `0x7C3` (high 32 bits of `mtimecmp`).
-In both cases, writes to `mtime` and `mtimecmp` are atomic for the whole 64-bit register and occur when the second word of the register is written to.
-For applications needing the machine timer but not needind MMIO peripherals, the CSR implementaion is preferrable for performance reasons.
+Writes to `mtime` are atomic for the whole 64-bit register and occur when the second word of the register is written to (in any order).
+For applications needing the machine timer, but not needing MMIO peripherals, the CSR implementation is preferrable for performance reasons.
+- Certain features of the emulator rely on POSIX-specific functionalities and may not work as expected on native Windows environments.
+The emulated UART uses a pseudo-terminal (PTY), which depends on POSIX-specific Python modules (`os.openpty`, `tty`, `fcntl`) and is unlikely to work correctly on Windows.
+Raw Terminal Mode (`--raw-tty`) also utilizes POSIX-specific modules (`tty`, `termios`) and will not function as intended on Windows.
+Some emulated system calls (e.g., `_openat`, `_mkdirat` using `AT_FDCWD`) are modeled closely on POSIX standards: discrepancies in behavior or support for specific flags might occur on Windows.

 ###  Performance notes
-The emulator achieves **over 2 MIPS** (million instructions per second) using Python 3.12 (Anaconda) on a Macbook Pro (M1, 2020) running OSX Sequoia.
+The emulator achieves **over 2 MIPS** (million instructions per second) using Python 3.12 (Anaconda distribution) on a Macbook Pro (M1, 2020) running macOS Sequoia.
 Execution times for some binaries in `prebuilt/`:
 ```
 time ./riscv-emu.py build/test_newlib2.elf
 ./riscv-emu.py build/test_newlib2.elf  11.43s user 0.05s system 99% cpu 11.506 total